planetfederal/cogj-spec/README.md

 # COGJ: Cloud Optimized GeoJSON

 ## What?
 COGJ is a dirivative of GeoJSON that is optimized for network storage and efficient data access over HTTP using range reads.
-It was inspired by the [Cloud Optimized GeoTiff](https://www.cogeo.org/) spec and is envisioned to be a vector storage counterpart.
+It was inspired by the [Cloud Optimized GeoTiff](https://www.cogeo.org/) spec and is envisioned to be a vector  counterpart.

 The goals are to be:
 - Simple -->  HTTP(S)